 As war progresses Austria suffers her second defeat in Northern Italy, this time at Marengo.
-With the conquest of this region the new commander-in-chief of the French army, Napoleon, makes François' I dream come true.
-Furthermore, the following Luneville peace treaty confirms the transfer of all territories located on the left bank of the river Rhine to the French Republic.
-Consequently, Napoleon realizes Louis' XIV plan of the Rhine being France's natural border too.
+With the conquest of this region France's new Commander-in-Chief, Napoleon, makes Francis' I dream come true.
+Furthermore, the following Luneville Peace Treaty confirms the transfer of all territories located on the left bank of the River Rhine to the French Republic.
+Consequently, Napoleon implements Louis' XIV intention of the Rhine becoming France's natural border too.

-The German Princes deposited of their territories in this way ask for compensation.
+The German princes dispossessed of their territories in this way ask for compensation.
 This works the French Republic way in expropriating Church property.
-Since, however, the Habsburg Emperor would feel greatly embarrassed ordering the secularization in his catholic territories Franz II assigns an Imperial Committee to the task.
+Since, however, the Habsburg Emperor would feel greatly embarrassed ordering the secularization in his Catholic territories Franz II assigns an Imperial Committee to the task.
 Napoleon's own interest in these redistribution of territories is the creation of moderate-sized German buffer-states.
 Furthermore, in being generous he wins allies for his future ambitious plans.

 In 1803 the Imperial Committee publish their verdict: 112 estates mostly ecclesiastical but also free cities and small counties disappear.
-With those "gained surfaces" the German princes are generously compensated for their losses on the West bank of the Rhine.
+With those "gained surfaces" the German princes are generously compensated for their losses on the west bank of the Rhine.
 Napoleon concedes considerable territorial gains to Baden, Württemberg and Bavaria.
-Even fractious Austria that had lost Belgium, the Breisgau, and the Ortenau is compensated with the bishoprics of Trient, Brixen and Salzburg.
-In these rearrangements also the three ecclesiastical principalities of Cologne, Mainz and Trier disappear together with the Archbishop Electors.
+Even fractious Austria that lost Belgium, the Breisgau, and the Ortenau is compensated with the bishoprics of Trient, Brixen and Salzburg.
+In these rearrangements also the three ecclesiastical principalities of Cologne, Mainz and Trier disappear together with their clerical Electors.

-Without those sure catholic votes the election of a Habsburg as German emperor is no longer assured.
-Under these circumstances and also feeling that the German Empire is no longer viable Franz II takes on the title of an Austrian emperor.
-In 1804 he mounts the Austrian throne as Franz I. As he had advanced Napoleon's coronation the still only just general is beside himself with anger.
+Without these reliable Catholic votes the election of a Habsburg as German Emperor is no longer assured.
+Under these circumstances and also feeling that the German Empire is no longer viable Franz II takes on the title of an Austrian Emperor.
+In 1804 he mounts the Austrian throne as Franz I. As he advances Napoleon's coronation the still merely general is beside himself with anger.
 Napoleon calls Franz a skeleton who only happens to be on the throne due to the merits of his predecessors.
-In December of the same year Napoleon crowns himself emperor of France with pope Pius VI just standing by and watching.
+In December of the same year Napoleon crowns himself Emperor of France with Pope Pius VI just standing by and watching.

 The Third Coalition War

-Eventually Austria concludes an alliance with Russia and in 1805 starts the third Coalition war.
-This time the clash between Austrian and French troops takes place deep in German territory near the city of Ulm on the Danube river.
+Eventually Austria concludes an alliance with Russia and starts the third Coalition war in 1805.
+This time the clash between Austrian and French troops takes place deep in German territory near the city of Ulm on the Danube River.
 The princes of Baden, Württemberg and Bavaria had formed an alliance with the French emperor in contempt of their responsibility for the Empire allowing the French troops to march through their territories.
 While the Austrian corps is still waiting for Russian support to arrive Napoleon makes short work of the enemy forces.
 The Austrians rapidly surrender and he proclaims: Le jour d'Ulm est un de plus grand de l'histoire française*.

-Rapidly the French move in the direction of Austerlitz where Napoleon inflicts a crushing defeat to the allies in the so called three-emperor-battle, actually a four-emperor-battle with Franz still carrying two imperial crowns.
+Rapidly the French move in the direction of Austerlitz where Napoleon inflicts a crushing defeat to the allies in the so called Three-Eemperor-Battle, actually a Battle of Four Emperors with Franz still carrying two imperial crowns.
 Triumphantly, Napoleon marches into Vienna.
-In the peace treaty of Bratislava (Pressburg) Austria loses her upper-Rhineland and upper-Swabian provinces to Baden and Württemberg respectively.
+In the Peace Treaty of Bratislava (Pressburg) Austria loses her upper-Rhineland and upper-Swabian provinces to Baden and Württemberg respectively.
 The city of Lindau, Tyrol and Vorarlberg are transferred to Bavaria while Venetia, Istria and Dalmatia are annexed to the already Napoleonic Italy.

 The End of the Holy Roman Empire

-In rewarding the loyal services of his vassals Napoleon distributes decorations and also the title-inflation continues.
+In rewarding the loyal services of his vassals Napoleon distributes decorations and the title-inflation continues too.
 More important: Bavaria and Württemberg are promoted to kingdoms and declare their resignation from the Holy Roman Empire together with sixteen other German states including Baden.
-With those renegades Napoleon forms the Rhine Confederation of 1806, a third Germany to counterbalance the big powers?
+With those renegades Napoleon forms the Rhine Confederation of 1806, a third Germany to counterbalance the big powers (?)
 Austria and Prussia.
 This association is the death-blow to the Holy Roman Empire.
 Consequently the last of the Habsburgs Franz II steps down as German Emperor but remains Austria's Emperor Franz I.

-The Grand-Duchy of Baden.
+The Grand Duchy of Baden.
 The original territories are painted red and yellow.
-Of the new acquisitions, Palatina with Heidelberg is dark gray, the former Austrian possessions with Freiburg are dark rose. and the light rose coloured parts were mostly ecclesiastic property before they were attached to Baden.
+Of the new acquisitions, Palatina with Heidelberg is dark gray, the former Austrian possessions with Freiburg are dark rose. and the light rose colored parts were mostly ecclesiastic property before they were attached to Baden.

-In this general reshuffling of territories Baden only becomes a Grand-Duchy but following the acquisition of the Breisgau with Freiburg in the South and Palatina with Heidelberg in the North Baden - due to its longish shape - plays the important role of a defensive wall and an area for military deployment on the right bank of the river Rhine.
+In Napoleon's general reshuffling of territories Baden only becomes a grand duchy.
+However, following the acquisition of the Breisgau with Freiburg in the south and Palatina with Heidelberg in the north Baden plays the important role as a defensive wall due to its longish shape.
+Baden also serves as an area for military deployment on the right bank of the River Rhine.
 To strengthen the ties between the two countries Napoleon arranges the marriage between his 17-year old adoptive-daughter and Imperial Highness Stephanie Beauharnais and young Karl Ludwig, heir to the throne of Baden.

-The integration of the mostly catholic Breisgau into the originally protestant North of Baden is not without problems.
-Great Duke Karl Friedrich is sold to his new subjects as the regional father and upright man, who has reigned with virtuous restraint and with philanthropic laws for 60 years.
+The integration of the mostly Catholic Breisgau into the originally Protestant north of Baden is not without problems.
+Great Duke Karl Friedrich is "sold" to his new subjects as the regional father and upright man, who has reigned showing virtuous restraint and applying philanthropic laws for 60 years.
 Furthermore historians hurry to point out that Karl Friedrich’s ancestors were the Dukes of Zähringen and so the Breisgau eventually is back to its roots.
-Nevertheless Freiburg is degraded from Austria's Western outpost to a provincial city.
-It is on the brink of even loosing its catholic university as two universities seem too costly to the Grand-Duchy and furthermore the one in protestant Heidelberg is ideologically closer to the Karlsruhe government.
+Nevertheless Freiburg is degraded from Austria's western outpost to a provincial city.
+It is on the brink of even loosing its Catholic University as two universities seem to be too costly to the Grand Duchy.
+Furthermore the university in Protestant Heidelberg is ideologically closer to the Karlsruhe government.

 The Fourth Coalition War

-Prussia normally not interested in the Empire's fate is shocked by the French domination of Central Europe.
-The Prussian King Friedrich Wilhelm III demands Napoleon to withdraw from all German territories and declares together with Russia the Fourth Coalition war on France.
-The battle of Jena and Auerstedt turns into a debacle for the once glorious Prussian army although the government just claims: The king has lost a battle.
+Generally not interested in the Empire's fate Prussia is shocked by the French domination of Central Europe.
+The Prussian King Friedrich Wilhelm III demands Napoleon to withdraw from all German territories and together with Russia declares the Fourth Coalition war on France.
+The Battle of Jena and Auerstedt turns into a debacle for the once glorious Prussian army although the government just claims: The King has lost a battle.
 Now it is the citizen's first duty to remain quiet.
-In the aftermath of the defeat Prussia's Queen clearly states: We reposed on the laurels of Friedrich the Great who was a master of his time.
+In the aftermath of the defeat Prussia's Queen Louise clearly states: We reposed on the laurels of Friedrich the Great who was a master of his time.
 However time has surpassed us.
-Napoleon amputates Prussia's territories both in the West and in the East.
+Napoleon amputates Prussia's territories both in the west and in the east.
 Following Prussia's total defeat the French respectfully call their Emperor: Le grand mécanicien de la victoire.